-Under the Tax Cuts and Jobs Act, individual taxpayers receive a far greater standard deduction, which amounts to $24,000 for spouses filing jointly and $12,000 for individuals.
+Under the Tax Cuts and Jobs Act, individual taxpayers receive a far greater standard deduction than what was previously available.
 On the other hand, the Act removed or limited several other types of deductions.
 You still may be able to take certain types of deductions if you itemize them, though.
 One of the most common types of deductions involves state and local taxes, including income or sales taxes (whichever is greater) and property taxes.
 The Tax Cuts and Jobs Act imposed a limit of $10,000 on this deduction through 2025, regardless of whether you are filing jointly or separately.
 It will not be adjusted for inflation.
 This part of the law thus creates a significant burden for individuals who pay substantial state and local taxes.

 Retirement Plan and Health Care Deductions

-As of 2018, you can contribute up to $18,500 annually to a 401(k) plan offered through your employer.
-This amount increases by $6,000 for employees who are 50 or older.
-As of 2018, you can contribute $5,500 annually to an IRA and claim a deduction for that amount in most cases.
+A taxpayer can contribute a certain amount annually to a 401(k) plan offered through their employer.
+This amount increases for employees who are 50 or older.
+A taxpayer also can contribute a certain amount annually to an IRA and claim a deduction for that amount in most cases.
+Again, this limit increases for employees who are 50 or older.
 If your income exceeds a certain threshold, and your spouse and you have a retirement plan through work, the deduction will be more limited.
-The IRA limit increases by $1,000 for employees who are 50 or older.

-Medical and dental expenses may be deductible to the extent that they exceed a percentage of your adjusted gross income (10 percent as of 2019).
-In other words, if you earn $150,000 per year, and you incur $20,000 in medical expenses, you can deduct the $5,000 of your medical expenses that exceed the 10 percent mark.
+Medical and dental expenses may be deductible to the extent that they exceed a certain percentage of your adjusted gross income (most recently 7.5 percent).
 Medical expenses are defined as out-of-pocket costs that are not covered by insurance, as well as health insurance premiums.
 They can include costs and premiums for dependents as well as you.

 You can deduct any donations of cash or property to a qualified non-profit as long as you itemize and document them.
 This is true even for very small donations.
 If you contribute over $250 in cash or property to a qualifying non-profit, they must provide you with a receipt or acknowledgment of the contribution.
 Any contributions of assets worth over $500 require submitting Form 8283 with your tax return.